 A Man of the People

-The railway line through College Station that parallels Wellborn Road and runs west of Texas A&M’s main campus has a storied history.
+The main railway line through College Station parallels Wellborn Road and today divides Texas A&M’s main and west campuses.

 Originally built by the Houston and Texas Central Railway, the line brought newcomers to the Brazos Valley region in the aftermath of the Civil War.
 Many of those settlers were Confederate soldiers looking for a new start.

-The area prospered and, thanks to the donation of a parcel of land by William Joel Bryan, the City of Bryan was incorporated in 1871.
+The local area prospered as a result of the contributions of many of those newcomers.
+And thanks to the donation of a parcel of land by William Joel Bryan, the City of Bryan was incorporated to provide a home for these settlers in 1871.
 Just five years later, the Agricultural and Mechanical College of Texas, the state’s first public institution of higher education, opened its doors five miles south of Bryan.

-A terminal was built along the tracks to serve the school and the local postmaster of the day called the destination “the college station.”
+A terminal was built along the tracks to serve the school, and the local postmaster at the time called the destination “the college station.”

-The name stuck and College Station became an incorporated township in 1938.
+The name stuck and College Station became an incorporated township of its own in 1938.

-The city is now the final resting place of former President George Bush, his wife Barbara and their daughter Robin.
-The trio are interred on the grounds of the George Bush Presidential Library and Conference Center on the west side of the Texas A&M campus.
+The city is now the final resting place of former President George Bush, his wife Barbara, and their daughter Robin.
+The trio are interred on the grounds of the George Bush Presidential Library and Conference Center on A&M’s West Campus.

 The funeral train which carried President Bush to his final resting place in College Station brought thousands of local residents trackside.